houseabsolute/test-class-moose/README.md

 - `randomize`

 Boolean.
-Will run tests methods in a random order.
-Ensures test methods are isolated
+Will run test methods in a random order.

+- `builder`

+Defaults to `Test::Builder->new`.
+You can supply your own builder if you want, but it must conform to the `Test::Builder` interface.
+We make no guarantees about which part of the interface it needs.

 # ATTRIBUTES

-## `builder`
+## `configuration`

-    my $builder = $test->builder;
+    my $configuration = $test->configuration;

-Returns the Test::Builder object.
+Returns the `Test::Class::Moose::Config` object.

 ## `this_class`